GT-RIPL/UNO-IC/classification/README.md

 ```

 ## Inference
-1. Load trained model by specifying the path to checkpoint otherwise leave blank during training.
+1. Load the trained model by specifying the path to checkpoint otherwise leave the attribute blank during training.
 ```yaml
 resume: ../runs/place365/resnet152/CrossEntropy/ckpt.best.pth.tar
 ```
-2. Selecting a good beta on the validation split
+2. Select a good beta on the validation split
 - Assign `val` to `phase` in the configuration file (`./configs/place365.yml`)
 ```yaml
 val: